justinlettau/time-value/README.md

 // => 11 hrs, 23 mins, and 9 secs
 ```

+Parse a string (`hh:mm:ss`) into an instance of `Time`.

 ```ts
 import { parse } from 'time-value';

 parse('02:30:08');
 // => 2 hrs, 30 mins, and 08 secs
 ```

+Immutable and pure functions for common operations.

 ```ts
 import { Time, average, max, min, sum } from 'time-value';